P L A C E S / C I T Y G U I D E S

 6. Recently-Opened …

-Hands-on, local approach to Parisian bistro cuisine in Hong Kong’s chic Soho neighbourhood
+Savour French cuisine in Hong Kong’s chic Soho neighbourhood.

 G/F, 41 Elgin Street, Central, Hong Kong